yehia67/documentation/hub/0.1/how-to-guides/install-the-signing-server.md

 	sudo nano /etc/hosts
 	```

-3. In this file, map the hostname of the signing server to its IP address
+3. In this file, map the hostname of the signing server to its IP address.
+Change 192.168.2.210 to the IP address of your signing server.
+Change signer to the hostname of your signing server.

 	```shell
 	192.168.2.210   signer
 	```

-**Note:** Change 192.168.2.210 to the IP address of your signing server.
-Change signer to the hostname of your signing server.

 4. Open the  `start.sh` file